Nuclear War Simulator

 Realistic effects of nuclear weapons

 The simulation includes a high-resolution population density grid.
-The effects of blast, heat, fires and radiation are calculated and visualized for each population cell to estimate fatalities (similar to Alex Wellerstein's NUKEMAP).
+The effects of blast, heat, fires and radiation are calculated and visualized for each population cell to estimate fatalities.
 The destruction of military targets is simulated using a model considering the CEP of the weapon, target hardness and cratering.

 You can place yourself, your family and friends into the simulation to estimate the expected injuries and survival probability.
 The amount of burnt fuel and produced soot are also calculated to estimate the effects of nuclear winter using a simplified model.